quicksilverfox/ResearchPowl/Readme.md

 ### Settings

 - **Group Research by Tech-Level**: Whether or not explicitly separate techs by their tech-levels (neolithic, medival, industrial etc.) (Will result in a MUCH larger and sparser graph, and persumably slower generation).
+Default is `false`.

 ## ResearchPal - Forked